 Prior to that, I led the effort to bootstrap the mobile technology stack at Mix, a startup among the portfolio of companies at Expa.
-It's now in good hands testing in closed beta, and I look forward to seeing it open up and grow over time.
+It's now in good hands testing in open beta, and I have been enjoying its progression by its talented team.

 Prior to Expa, I spent a long time at IMVU, which you may have learned about if you read about any of that “Lean Startup” stuff.
-During my tenure there, I helped launch the company's first foray into native mobile apps and continued to launch and develop wide variety of other product concepts.
-I also lent a hand in some of the tech that helped build things like, well… Kimoji.
+During my tenure there, I helped launch the company's first foray into native mobile apps, and continued to launch and develop wide variety of other product concepts like 3D web-based tools and novel user interfaces.
 The last project I helped out there was IMVU Mobile, an iOS app that lets people do the strangest things.

 If memory serves me right, I’ve been through four startups.
-One of the most memorable was AvantGo, whom Sybase (now owned by SAP) acquired.
+One of the most memorable was AvantGo, whom Sybase acquired (and now owned by SAP).
 There, I helped to build services and mobile web apps.
 Then the iPhone and the App Store happened, and everyone was like… oh yeah, that's it.